CrypToolProject/CrypTool-2/README.md

 ## Documentation

+* Introductions, manuals, workshops, and more documentations are available in the [resources](https://www.cryptool.org/en/ct2/resources).
-* Documentation is available in the GitHub project's [wiki](https://github.com/CrypToolProject/CrypTool-2/wiki).
+* Developer documentation is available in the GitHub project's [wiki](https://github.com/CrypToolProject/CrypTool-2/wiki).
-* Download nightly builds and release versions from our [website](https://www.cryptool.org/en/ct2/downloads).
 * Additional infos and videos on the ["Cryptography for everybody" - YouTube channel](https://www.youtube.com/c/CrypTool2).

+## Releases and Nightly Builds

+CrypTool 2 is built every night and released in the so-called "nightly build".
+Also, stable versions are published regularly.
+Both versions can be downloaded either as a Windows installer and installed or as a zip installation with no need of installation.
+Finally, nightly builds and stable releases can be updated using the updater shipped within CT2.

+* Download nightly builds and stable versions from our [website](https://www.cryptool.org/en/ct2/downloads).

 ## Building CrypTool 2